pjywang/pjywang.github.io/_pages/home.md

 Hi!
 I am a postdoctoral research fellow in the Biostatistics Department of the University of Michigan, under the supervision of Dr. [Irina Gaynanova](https://irinagain.github.io/).

-I'm generally interested in analyzing complex data encountered in practice.
+I'm generally interested in developing methods for geometrically structured data encountered in practice.
 My recent research focuses on distributional data approaches for wearable device data, specifically continuous glucose monitoring (CGM) measurements.
 I also work on compositional data analysis where I have worked on interpretable dimension reduction methods for microbiome data during my Ph.D. studies.

  <!--In my Ph.D. work, I have primarily worked on *compositional data analysis*, including variable selection, interpretable dimension reduction, and predictive model development.
 I've also started working on continuous glucose monitoring (CGM) data with Dr. Gaynanova. -->